undisassemble/yap/Features.md

 Changes some details about the packed executable to cause programs like [Detect It Easy](https://github.com/horsicq/Detect-It-Easy) to believe it uses a different protection system.
 Currently supported protectors are: Themida/WinLicense, UPX, MPRESS, Enigma, and ExeStealth.
 (ExeStealth is only available if Delayed Entry Point is disabled).

-### SDK & Direct Syscalls
+### SDK

-Makes syscalls directly where possible, going around user-mode WINAPI hooks on those functions.
-Includes a library to allow communication between your code and the packer, which also provides access to some syscall functions.
+Provides a communication layer between your application and the packer.

 ### Other